 Shape the Dough

-In the morning, coat a 9×5-inch pan with butter.
+In the morning, coat an 8.5×4 inch loaf pan with butter.

 Remove the dough onto a lightly floured work surface.
 Gently flatten the surface to release any large air bubbles.